-The aim is to provide a programme of public hackathons in public libraries in North Ayrshire to explore the council's open data portal and resources in the context of addressing poverty and increasing equity.
-This relates to Strategic Aim 6: Excellent Public Services.
+The project provided a programme of hackathons in North Ayrshire public libraries which explored the council's open data portal and resources in the context of addressing poverty and increasing equity.

 Paws to Read

-This project aims to instil a love of reading amongst primary school pupils who have low levels of literacy via the use of a therapet dog, during reading sessions.
-This relates to Strategic Aim 1: Reading, Literacy & Learning; and Strategic Aim 4: Social Wellbeing.
+This project aimed to instill a love of reading amongst primary school pupils with low levels of literacy through the use of a therapet dog during reading sessions.